jfarelli/tic-tac-toe/README.md

 The function I wrote for `whoWins()`, uses the `.some()` method to look through each combo in the `winningNumbers` array to detect what a winning combination is.<br>
 This method is then connected by the `.every()` method (which tests if the elements in the array pass the test that the `.some()` method laid out) to look at every square on the board to check that a player has a winning combination.<br>
 If a combo is detected using a certain players icon, then the `whoWins()` funtion is envoked in a conditional statement within the `squareClicked()` function (which detects the clicks on the board).<br>
-If a winner is declared, the `gameCompleted()` function is then ran to display the `winningMessage` pop-up, displaying the winning player, and also updates that player's win count on the board by accesing the `updatePlayerWins()` function.<br>
+If a winner is declared, the `gameCompleted()` function is then ran to display the `winningMessage` pop-up, displaying the winning player, and also updates that player's win count within the data model, and also visually on the board by accesing the `updatePlayerWins()` function.<br>
 The board resets after a brief pause usind a `timeOut()` function.

 </details>